johannilsson/android-actionbar/README.md

 The same can be done with the drawables, layouts and everything else that is located in the ActionBar project.

+## Code Style Guidelines

+Contributers are recommended to follow the Android [Code Style Guidelines](http://source.android.com/source/code-style.html) with exception for line length that I try to hold to 80 columns where possible.

+In short that is;

+* Indentation: 4 spaces, no tabs.
+* Line length: 80 columns
+* Field names: Non-public, non-static fields start with m.
+* Braces: Opening braces don't go on their own line.
+* Acronyms are words: Treat acronyms as words in names, yielding XmlHttpRequest, getUrl(), etc.
+* Consistency: Look at what's around you!

+Have fun and remember we do this in our spare time so don't be to serious :)

 ## Contributions

 * ohhorob, https://github.com/ohhorob
 * denravonska, https://github.com/denravonska
 * rpdillon, https://github.com/rpdillon
 * RickardPettersson, https://github.com/RickardPettersson

+### Want to contribute?

+GitHub has some great articles on [how to get started with Git and GitHub](http://help.github.com/) and how to [fork a project](http://help.github.com/forking/).

+Contributers are recommended to fork the app on GitHub (but don't have too).
+Create a feature branch, push the branch to git hub, press Pull Request and write a simple explanation.

+One fix per commit.
+If say a a commit closes the open issue 12.
+Just add `closes #12` in your commit message to close that issue automagically.

+All code that is contributed must be compliant with [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## License
 Copyright (c) 2010 [Johan Nilsson](http://markupartist.com)